The Story Of The Delphi Murders — And The Chilling Video Evidence Left Behind

 The investigators probing Abby Williams and Libby German’s murders have not offered comment one way or the other on the accuracy of the representation, however.

-After this look at the latest updates on the Delphi murders, read about six grisly cases that remain unsolved and the chilling story of Myra Hindley and the Moors murders.
+After this look at the Delphi murders, read about six grisly cases that remain unsolved and the chilling story of Myra Hindley and the Moors murders.

 author